danyul-h/yr2025/world/unit-4/chapter 17.md

 * an integrated european empire was blocked from dynastic ambitions and other circumstances
 * habsburg was a powerful family of austria
 	* provided made emperors for the holy roman empire
-* Charles V (Charles I of Spain) sought to turn back advance of Islam on europe's mediterranean flank
+* Charles V from habsburg (Charles I of Spain) sought to turn back advance of Islam on europe's mediterranean flank
 	* also wanted to contend with france for dominance of italy
 	* beginning of reformation, redirected resources for counter-reformation
 	* these religious wars drained his treasury